 - 1/2 cup organic ketchup (non-organic has HFCS), I was out of tomato sauce, but I think I liked this better!

 - 1 can of organic refried beans — the kind at that link are even pre-soaked for less gas, easier digestion, and more nutrition!

-Now you have your meat mixture all ready to put into tortillas with anything else you like – organic ingredients are best: lettuce, cheese, sour cream, chopped avocado, salsa, Kent likes Spanish rice inside his burritos, also try the probiotic salsa I told you about on Friday!
+Now you have your meat mixture all ready to put into tortillas with anything else you like – organic ingredients are best: lettuce, cheese, sour cream, chopped avocado, salsa, Kent likes Spanish rice inside his burritos, also try this probiotic salsa!

-To make these grassfed beef burritos them even better:
+To make these grassfed beef burritos even better:

 I almost forgot, if you want to make them even more dreamy, then fill your tortillas, wrap it up as good as you can, and fry the sides in a pan with butter – it gives it a nice crisp!
 You could even make them into chimichangas if you have lard – just put enough in the pan to cover the bottom and when it’s hot, fry both sides until golden and crispy.
 Remember, traditional fats like butter and lard are good for you – it’s hard to believe, but true, and thank God!
 Read more at this page with posts on healthy fats.